RunestoneInteractive/thinkcspy/_sources/Studios/bubble-sort.rst

 Studio
 ------

-One rite-of-passage in your programming life is to learn a bunch of canonical "sorting" algorithms: procedures for taking a jumbled list of numbers (or anything "sortable"), and putting all the numbers in order.
+One rite-of-passage in your programming life is to learn a bunch of canonical *sorting algorithms*: procedures for taking a jumbled list of numbers (or anything "sortable"), and putting all the numbers in order.

-The simplest such algorithm is called Bubble Sort.
+The simplest such algorithm is called "Bubble Sort".
 The main idea of Bubble Sort is to swap any two successive elements in a list if they are not in order.

 For example, the list ``[2, 1]`` would be sorted by swapping the ``1`` and ``2`` yielding ``[1, 2]``.